 Dr Julie Pryor, Nursing Research and Development Leader, Royal Rehab, and Dr Murray Fisher, University of Sydney, supervised this realist evaluation study which was undertaken by Lisa Bidgood for the award of Master of Philosophy.
 The study sought to examine how, why and in which contexts an adaptive yoga program impacts people with SCI.
 The study found the adapted yoga program provided meaningful physical, psychological and social benefits.

-Building on doctoral research completed in 2017, Dr Kate Jones is leading a research team who has developed and trailed a spiritual care practice in traumatic injury rehabilitation staff training program.
-This collaboration between Royal Rehab and the Ingham Institute is funded by Community of Christ.
+Building on doctoral research completed in 2017, Dr Kate Jones is leading a research team who has developed and trialled a spiritual care practice in traumatic injury rehabilitation staff training program.
+This collaboration between Royal Rehab and the Ingham Institute of Applied Medical Research is funded by Community of Christ.
 Early findings indicate that the program is helping staff feel more confident and competent in providing spiritual care.